New Brunswick, New Jersey Therapists

 A Crisis in Mental Health

-To put the mental health crisis in perspective, 43 million Americans have a mental health illness, yet almost 60 percent of adults have not received any help.
+To put the mental health crisis in perspective, 43 million Americans have a mental health illness, yet almost 60% of adults have not received any help.
 1 in 5 of all ages screened for mental health problems state they think about suicide every day.
-New Jersey suicides increased by 19.2 percent according to data from a recent study.
+New Jersey suicides increased by 19.2% according to data from a recent study.

 Environmental Concerns and Mental Health